-Maria Nikolajeva has also outlined these points and attributes it to the fairytale Cinderella.
+Maria Nikolajeva has also outlined these points and attributes the pattern to the fairytale family of Cinderella.

-Maria Nikolajeva writes of the orphans in The Secret Garden and shows that death of the parents is sometimes just a plot device rather than something that leads to psychological growth:
+Maria Nikolajeva also makes a distinction between sad death and emotionless death when writing about the orphans in The Secret Garden.
+Death of the parents is sometimes just a plot device rather than something that leads to psychological growth:

 TRADITIONAL VS MODERN ORPHANED CHARACTERS IN KIDS’ BOOKS